Nov 26, 2020

 7) Install An Anti-theft Device

-One of the reasons costs are higher for Ontario auto insurance is because auto theft is more prevalent than in other provinces in Canada.
+One of the reasons costs are higher for in Ontario, is because auto theft is more prevalent than in other provinces in Canada.
 Having an anti-theft device will help lower your costs and make your vehicle less of a target for thieves.

 Whether you have a high-tech alarm system that shuts down your fuel pump or starter motor, or a lower-tech visible “club-like” theft deterrent, you will qualify for a discount.